KatharinaHoff/GenomeAnnotation_Workshop/README.md

 ### Remember:
 To copy/paste in Guacamole Desktop you have to do:
-Ctl + Shift + Command to open the dialog box on the left of the screen.
-To close the dialog box do Ctl + Shift + Command.
-To paste you write click in the terminal.
+Ctrl + Shift + Command to open the dialog box on the left of the screen.
+To close the dialog box do Ctrl + Shift + Command.
+To paste you right click in the terminal.

 This will create a folder called `GenomeAnnotation_Workshop2023` in your home directory.
 This folder contains the JupyterNotebook for this course (GenomeAnnotation.ipynb) and all the necessary data ☺️